jdoleary/Spellmasons/docs/old/TasksBackburner.md

+- Fix player moving to 0,0 and getting stuck when portal was out, see footage Spellmasons\footage-video\first-working-multiplayer.mp4
+    - see 0:48:55 for when i get stuck post portal out of bounds
+        - it looks like portal spawned on me, I went to 0,0, pickups flew too me, but it didn't end the game.
+ALSO WE HAD CLONES OUT, MAYBE THAT'S whY?
+        - going through the portal again fixed it.
+    - Okay it looks like my guy went through the portal cause it spawned on him and brad when through his portal on his screen but not on my screen (he wasn't close enough)
 - BUG: Summoner summoned units and then they disappeared (desync)
     - could this be due to the seed and it choosing golems whose ids did not allow choosing
 - Bug: I was dead but didn't die (visually but not stats) at timestamp 45:46